thibaudtegroen/thesisindustrialecology/README.md

 Barplot 7a (thesis chapter 3.3.1)

 ## 9. App_C_species_basin
-total species across subbasins in the MB in current and future scenario
+total species across subbasins in the MB in current and future scenario based on Keijzer et al. (2022)

 ## 10. App_C_species_length_nutr
 correlation analysis on length and nutrional values in the MB